 Everybody has a different tolerance with the amount of weight they are willing to carry, but for a .308 rifle anything heavier than 8 pounds isn’t necessary for most applications.
 Unless you are assembling a rifle solely for bench rest shooting and competition, or still hunting from a stand or blind.
 A lightweight rifle is going to be easier to travel with, easier to clean and at the end of the day more enjoyable to shoot.
 Lightweight and compact rifles are especially important for most hunters.

-The budget that you set out for your riflescope should be proportional to the rifle that your shooting.
-Obviously, if you have the new Ruger precision rifle you can afford to spend money on something a little nicer than an inexpensive fixed power scope.
+The budget that you set out for your rifle scope should be proportional to the rifle that you’re shooting.
+Obviously, if you have a new Ruger precision rifle you can afford to spend money on something a little nicer than an inexpensive fixed power scope.

-The goal is to use a magnified optic to get the most performance out of your rifle as possible.
-Depending on the rifle you have, and the job you want to do this can require $300 or $1300.
-Most scopes these days cause under $500 and even the absolute best in the industry costing under $1000.
-Many people even be hard-pressed to not be able to find a totally usable scope for $300, though some will claim that the cost of the scope should equal the cost of the rifle.
+The goal is to use a magnified optic to get as much performance out of your rifle as possible.
+Depending on the rifle you have, and the job you want to do this can require $300 or $1300 or even more.
+Most scopes these days cost under $500 and even the absolute best in the industry offer options costing under $1000.
+Many people would be hard-pressed to not find a totally usable scope for $300, though some will claim that the cost of the scope should equal the cost of the rifle.

 Your budget is going to be extremely personalized but to get the most out of it consider buying for major manufacturers, not boutique brands.
 You don’t want to go with a cheap fly-by-night import company, but not paying for brand name is a great way to start off ahead.